 Let’s face it: if you keep all of your money in one savings account, you may not be efficiently saving towards your goals.
 Your savings should be a place where you have different goals to save up for.
 With multiple accounts, you can set aside specific goals that are clearly defined.
 These individual accounts will then help you efficiently save more.

-Capital One 360 offers a higher interest rate than traditional big banks and comes with a lot less fees and stipulations.
+Banking with CIT offers a higher interest rate than traditional big banks and comes with a lot less fees and stipulations.
 Traditional big bank savings accounts may require a minimum amount in the account or else they’ll charge you bank fees.
-With Capital One 360, you truly have no minimum balances that you need to maintain.
-You can open an online savings account with no minimum deposit and the process only takes a few minutes.
+With CIT Bank, you truly have no minimum balances that you need to maintain.
+You can open an online savings account with a $100 minimum deposit and the process only takes a few minutes.

-These are the nicknames of the accounts that I have with Capital One 360:
+These are the nicknames of the accounts that I have with CIT Bank:

 - Emergency Fund